yeyang1/yeyang1.github.io/_pages/research.md

 [4] "Model Selection and Model Averaging for Matrix Exponential Spatial Models" [with Osman Dogan and Suleyman Taspinar](Available upon request)

-[5] "Fast Estimation of Matrix Exponential Spatial Models"
+[5] "Fast Estimation of Matrix Exponential Spatial Models" [with Osman Dogan and Suleyman Taspinar]